larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 So it's purely an output device.
-OK, but what's also going on is is that the program is also reading input from the video sector at areas corresponding to to where it's it's looking OK and and it's using the random access.
+OK, but what's also going on is is that the program is also reading input from the vidissector at areas corresponding to to where it's it's looking OK and and it's using the random access.